 It should be noted that in the first semester students attend one of the three subject courses, depending on which subject they are enrolled in.
 Therefore, semester one totals 30 ECTS as is the case for semester two, three and four.
-All courses are core, however, courses at a university abroad entail an active choice on part of the student, yet within the framework of their Master Learning Agreement.
+All courses are core, however, optional courses at a university home or abroad entail an active choice on part of the student, .
 Each semester is explained in greater detail below.